sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 ---
 layout: post
-title:  "Why I want a dedicated hash instruction"
+title:  Why I want a dedicated hash instruction
-description: "My thoughts on why a CPU instruction to provide a stronger hash operation in one cycle would benefit software performance."
+description: My thoughts on why a CPU instruction to provide a stronger hash operation in one cycle would benefit software performance.
 categories: hashing, prng, cpu, pipeline, handwaving
 ---
 A good hash function is expected to [remove correlations][correlation immunity]